fivefan/framerflow/readme.txt

 FrmaerFlow Release

-* Ready for Private Beta
-  - Most 1st milestone features implemented
+* FramerFlow - 32bits only